keplerlab/enhant/docs/source/getting_started_in_2_mins.rst

 3. To start the meeting - start capturing notes using Bookmark, Screenshot or Manual Notes icon or click on the record icon.

+4. Select the text on the page and click on "Add Note" to add selected text as a note.

-4. You can click the pencil icon to open up various annotation tools.
+5. You can click the pencil icon to open up various annotation tools.
    The functionality of different tools below:

    a.
 Pen icon to draw over the page (with color selection)